MicroEJ/AbstractionLayer-Linux/README.md

 None.

 ---
+_Markdown_

-_Copyright 2024 MicroEJ Corp.
+_Copyright 2024-2025 MicroEJ Corp.
 All rights reserved._
 _Use of this source code is governed by a BSD-style license that can be found with this software._